TykTechnologies/tyk-helm-chart/README.md

 Follow the instructions in the Notes that follow the installation to find your Tyk login credentials.

+## Install Tyk Hybrid Gateways (This can be used either for Hybrid Gateways connected to Tyk Cloud or MDCB Hybrid Gateways)

+To install, *first modify `values_hybrid.yaml` file as follows:*
+1. Add your dashboard users organisation ID in `gateway.rpc.orgID` value
+2. Add your dashboard users API key in `gateway.rpc.apiKey` value
+3. Add your connection string to allow the Hybrid gateway to connect to your control plane in `gateway.rpc.connString`.
+On the Tyk Cloud Console find this value in the endpoints panel for your control plane deployment.

+	`helm install tyk-hybrid -f ./values_hybrid.yaml ./tyk-hybrid -n tyk`

+> If you are using hybrid gateway with the Tyk Classic Cloud use the rpc settings block commented out in the values yaml

 ## Installing TIB

 TIB is not necessary to install for Pro installations and it's functionality is included in the Tyk Dashboard API Manager.